Asthma Awareness Month and the importance of maintaining excellent air quality for asthma sufferers.

-Particulate matter that consists of dust, soot, fly, ash, diesel exhaust particles, wood smoke, and sulfate aerosols.
+Particulate matter is a common air pollutant that can trigger asthma attacks.
+It consists of dust, soot, fly ash, diesel exhaust particles, wood smoke, and sulfate aerosols.
 According to the Natural Resources Defense Council (NRDC), the number of hospitalizations due to asthma increases when the air has higher concentrations of these particles.
-About 81 million Americans live in areas that do not meet national standard air quality.
+Other air pollutants like ozone and toxic gases can also irritate the airways and trigger asthma attacks.
+It’s important to be aware of the air quality in your environment and take steps to improve it.